Plutonomicon/plutarch-plutus/plutarch-docs/Typeclasses/PTryFrom.md

      element of the resulting Tuple must always be wrapped in `PAsData` if the origin type was `PData` (see law 1)
 - the result type `b` must always be safer than the origin type `a`, i.e. it must carry more information

+> Note: doing this in a manner that doesn't error would be really costly and hence we only offer a version that fails with `perror`.

 ## `PTryFromExcess`

 An important note is, that `PTryFrom` carries a type `PTryFromExcess` which safes data that arose as "excess" during the act of verifying.
+For
-For `PData (PAsData PSomething)` instances this most times carries a `PSomething`, i.e. the type that has been proven equality for but without `PAsData` wrapper.
+`PData (PAsData PSomething)` instances this most times carries a `PSomething`, i.e. the type that has been proven equality for but without `PAsData` wrapper.
 In cases where this type is not useful, the excess type is just an empty `HRec`.

 In case of the recovered type being a record or anything that contains a record, the excess type is more interesting:
 It contains an `HRec`, that has all the fields that have been recoverd and all *their* excess stored.
 If you recover a `PAsData (PDataRecord xs)` from `PData`, there is another field under the accessor `"unwrapped"` that contains the unwrapped record, which representation wise is just a `PBuiltinList